khulnasoft/tradescope/docs/utils.md

 ## Create userdir

-Creates the directory structure to hold your files for tradescope.
+Creates the directory structure to hold your files for freqtrade.
 Will also create strategy and hyperopt examples for you to get started.
 Can be used multiple times - using `--reset` will reset the sample strategy and hyperopt files to their default state.

 ```
-usage: tradescope create-userdir [-h] [--userdir PATH] [--reset]
+usage: freqtrade create-userdir [-h] [--userdir PATH] [--reset]

 optional arguments:
   -h, --help            show this help message and exit